WiproOpenSourcePractice/openapphack-ansible-roles/README.md

 List of validated ansible roles that you can use in your openhack project is [here]()

+If you need an ansbile role for your openapphack project please follow the next set of instructions.

 # How to add a new ansible role to the validated list of openapphack ansible roles?

 You will have to follow the step given below